11 Types of Men Drawn to Internet Dating

 9. Finally Successful With the Girls

 He dislikes women and looks for opportunities to shame or control them, typically as a response to painful previous experiences in his own life, or because his wiring is totally awry.
-Beware: he is not easily detectable at times.
+Beware: He is not easily detectable at times.
 He is not in control of himself and therefore looks to control others through any method he can.
-If you come across him, do your best to get him banned, so you and other women don't have to continue being bothered by him.
+If you come across him, don't engage.

 11. Authentic Loving Partner

 He is looking for his partner in love and in life.
-Maybe sincerity comes with a little baggage but so what?
+Maybe sincerity comes with a little baggage, but so what?
 He is realistic in his expectations and is serious about being in a relationship.
 He is genuine and is not typically sidetracked by the number of choices available to him, once he has found you.
-The question now is are you ready?
-Before starting a relationship with him, please consider your own motivations for online dating.
+The question now is: Are you ready?
+Before starting a relationship with him, consider your own motivations for online dating.